 - Feline viral rhinotracheitis

 The feline viral rhinotracheitis, calicivirus, and panleukopenia vaccinations often come in a combination shot (FVRCP), which is sometimes called the “distemper shot.”

 Your cat may need extra shots depending on how much time they spend outside, how often they are around other cats, and the diseases that are common in your area.
 They include:

 - Feline leukemia: This serious viral infection spreads through many bodily fluids like saliva, feces, urine, and milk.
 The vaccine is recommended for cats who spend any time outside.
 Feline leukemia cannot be cured, so prevention is a priority.

-- Bordetella: Cats who go to the groomer or stay at a kennel should get vaccinated for this infection that spreads quickly in spaces where there are lots of animals.
+- Bordetella: Cats who go to the groomer or stay at a kennel may get vaccinated for this infection that spreads quickly in spaces where there are lots of animals.
 The vaccine won’t prevent the disease, but it will keep your kitty from getting very sick from it.
 While it is no longer routinely recommended for grooming or boarding, it may be required by individual businesses.

 If your cat stays inside all of the time, you might think they are automatically protected from these kinds of diseases.
 But they could still catch airborne germs that might come in through a window or door.
 And even the most docile kitties sometimes make a run for it.
 If your cat gets outside, you want to make sure they are protected.
 Indoor cats may also pick up bacteria and viruses when they stay at a kennel and if you bring a new cat home.

 Keep in mind that vaccines don’t offer total immunity from diseases.
 To help your pet stay healthy, limit their contact with infected animals and to environments where diseases may be more common.